LouieEj/Everythingathon-Twitch/README.md

 1. Download Node.js using the [installer on their website.](https://nodejs.org/en/download)
 2. [Download the source code](https://github.com/LouieEj/Everythingathon-Twitch/archive/refs/heads/main.zip) for Everythingathon-Twitch.
 3. Extract the files into a single folder.
-4. Open a command prompt window in this directory (Shift + Right Click in the folder is an easy way to do this), and then type ```node npm install```.
+4. Open a command prompt window in this directory (Shift + Right Click in the folder is an easy way to do this), and then type `npm install`.
 5. Open the `.env` file in a text editor program and set all attributes to the required values.

 # CONFIGURATION